Mauricio Dubon Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in the league.

-- The Mariners' 3.75 team ERA ranks second across all MLB pitching staffs.
+- The Mariners have a 3.72 team ERA that ranks second across all league pitching staffs.

-- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- The Mariners give up the sixth-fewest home runs in baseball (131 total, 1.1 per game).

-- The righty's last time out came on Sunday against the Baltimore Orioles, when he threw 5 2/3 innings, surrendering one earned run while allowing five hits.
+- The right-hander last pitched on Tuesday against the Kansas City Royals, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.

-- The 24-year-old has amassed a 4.04 ERA and 8.6 strikeouts per nine innings in 17 games this season, while allowing a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.